runyanjake/whitney/certbot/README.md

 If not specified running the container will create a folder called cloudflare.ini that you'll have to delete.

 </br>
 Create a cloudflare api key for certbot and put it in cloudflare.ini if the old one has expired.
+Here is an example of the format: https://github.com/linuxserver/docker-letsencrypt/blob/master/root/defaults/dns-conf/cloudflare.ini
 </br>
 References:
 - https://certbot-dns-cloudflare.readthedocs.io/en/stable/